App Modes

 App Modes is being rolled out in phases.
 For more guidance, see the timeline below.

 The Webflow Designer is a powerful collaborative tool for teams to design and build websites quickly and at scale.
-It offers various modes to support different aspects of the design process:
+To support collaboration, the Designer offers various modes to support different aspects of the design process:

 Through these features and modes, the Webflow Designer determines the specific actions a user can take to ensure teams make the right updates at the right time.